Musaeus of Athens: Life

+In Aristotle a wife Deioce is given him; while in the elegiac poem of Hermesianax, quoted by Athenaeus (xiii. p.
+597), Antiope is mentioned as his wife or mistress.
+The Suda describes him as having a son, Eumolpus.
+The scholiast on Aristophanes mentions an inscription said to have been placed on the tomb of Musaeus at Phalerus.
+According to Diogenes Laërtius he died and was buried at Phalerum, with the epitaph: "Musaeus, to his sire Eumolpus dear, in Phalerean soil lies buried here."
+According to Pausanias, he was buried on the Mouseion Hill, south-west of the Acropolis, where there was a statue dedicated to a Syrian.

 Attributed works

 Herodotus reports that, during the reign of Peisistratus at Athens, the scholar Onomacritus collected and arranged the oracles of Musaeus but inserted forgeries of his own devising, later detected by Lasus of Hermione.
 The mystic and oracular verses and customs of Attica, especially of Eleusis, are connected with his name.
 A Titanomachia and Theogonia are also attributed to him by Gottfried Kinkel.